 After completing a very straightforward sign-up process, you fill out a simple personal demographic profile, so the company knows what kind of surveys you’re appropriate for.
-You can also fill out a business profile if this is relevant to you.
-Although I did this, to date I don’t think I’ve received any extra surveys as a result.
+You can also fill out a business profile if that is relevant to you, which could qualify you for some extra surveys.

 Getting Screened Out

-Like all survey sites (and UserTesting sites), Populus Live operates a screening process to make sure that surveys are filled in by the correct demographics of people.
+Like all survey sites, Populus Live operates a screening process to make sure that surveys are filled in by the correct demographic of people.
 This means that sometimes you can start a survey, get to a certain point in it, and then get booted out because you don’t fit the correct profile.

 One factor I’ve noticed in being screened out is that you’re often asked at the start of a survey if you or any of your family work in certain industries, including Market Research and PR.
 As my wife works in PR, I have to tick that box, and it seems to preclude me from quite a lot of surveys – on PopulusLive and other survey platforms.
 Still, them’s the breaks.